BogdanPatrania/homework-python-opp/README.md

 - `/history` page:
   - View all / last 10 / filter by operation
   - Dynamic dropdown appears when needed
+- `/status/{task_id}` endpoint to track async computations
+- `/tasks` dashboard to view all background jobs and their status/results
+- Smart background processing for heavy computations (offloads large jobs to background tasks)
+- CLI interface for running operations and exporting history
 - Dark mode toggle (persistent across pages)
 - Flake8 linted and readable code
 - Google Fonts (`Inter`) and animated UI elements